-The Company has prepared and filed with the Securities and Exchange Commission (the "Commission") a registration statement covering the Public Securities on Form S-1 (File No. 333-225970) under the Securities Act of 1933, as amended (the "Securities Act"), and the rules and regulations (the "Rules and Regulations") of the Commission thereunder, including a preliminary prospectus relating to the Public Securities and such amendments to such registration statement (including post-effective amendments) as may have been required to the date of this Underwriting Agreement (this "Agreement").
+The Company has prepared and filed with the Securities and Exchange Commission (the "Commission") a registration statement covering the Shares on Form S-1 (File No. 333-225970) under the Securities Act of 1933, as amended (the "Securities Act"), and the rules and regulations (the "Rules and Regulations") of the Commission thereunder, including a preliminary prospectus relating to the Shares and such amendments to such registration statement (including post-effective amendments) as may have been required to the date of this Underwriting Agreement (this "Agreement").
 Such registration statement, as amended (including any post-effective amendments), has been declared effective by the Commission.
 Such registration statement, including amendments thereto (including post-effective amendments thereto), at the time of effectiveness thereof (the "Effective Time"), the exhibits and any schedules thereto at the Effective Time or thereafter during the period of effectiveness and the documents and information otherwise deemed to be a part thereof or included therein by the Securities Act or otherwise pursuant to the Rules and Regulations at the Effective Time or thereafter during the period of effectiveness, is herein called the "Registration Statement."
-If the Company has filed or files an abbreviated registration statement pursuant to Rule 462(b) under the Securities Act (the "Rule 462 Registration Statement"), then any reference herein to the term Registration Statement shall include such Rule 462 Registration Statement.
+If the Company has filed or files an abbreviated registration statement pursuant to Rule 462(b) under the Securities Act (the "Rule 462 Registration Statement"), then any reference herein to the term Registration

+Statement shall include such Rule 462 Registration Statement.
 Any preliminary prospectus included in the Registration Statement or filed with the Commission pursuant to Rule 424(a) under the Securities Act is hereinafter called a "Preliminary Prospectus."
-The Preliminary Prospectus Prospectus included hereby is hereinafter called the "Pricing Prospectus."
+The Preliminary Prospectus relating to the Shares that was included in the Registration Statement immediately prior to the pricing of the offering contemplated hereby is hereinafter called the "Pricing Prospectus."

-The Company is filing with the Commission pursuant to Rule 424 under the Securities Act a final prospectus covering the Public Securities, which includes the information permitted to be omitted therefrom at the Effective Time by Rule 430A under the Securities Act.
+The Company is filing with the Commission pursuant to Rule 424 under the Securities Act a final prospectus covering the Shares, which includes the information permitted to be omitted therefrom at the Effective Time by Rule 430A under the Securities Act.
 Such final prospectus, as so filed, is hereinafter called the "Final Prospectus."
 The Final Prospectus, the Pricing Prospectus and any Preliminary Prospectus in the form in which they were included in the Registration Statement or filed with the Commission pursuant to Rule 424 under the Securities Act is hereinafter called a "Prospectus."

-The Commission has not notified the Company of any objection to the use of the form of Registration Statement or any post-effective amendment thereto
+The Commission has not notified the Company of any objection to the use of the form of Registration Statement or any post-effective amendment thereto.